vectara/vectara-docs/www/docs/learn/semantic-search/add-custom-dimensions.md

 import {vars} from '@site/static/variables.json';
 import {Config} from '@site/docs/definitions.md';

-Custom dimensions are a fixed set of additional "dimensions" that contain user-defined numerical values and are stored in addition to the dimensions that <Config v="names.product"/> automatically extracts and stores from the text.
+Custom dimensions enable [our Scale users](https://vectara.com/pricing/) to have a fixed set of additional "dimensions" that contain user-defined numerical values and are stored in addition to the dimensions that <Config v="names.product"/> automatically extracts and stores from the text.
 At query time, users can use these custom dimensions to increase or decrease the resulting score dynamically, query by query.

 For example, let's say we want to add a custom dimension to boost posts from a forum based on how many "upvotes" it has received.
 We can create the corpus